 Unlike in earlier versions of the Draft Local Plan, no map of anticipated density ranges is provided.
 No figures for expected densities are provided in the schedule of 35 specific site allocations in the document, even though these would be straightforward to calculate and to publish.

 This means that even those members of the public who take the trouble to read the main document and all its ‘supporting studies’ gains little idea of the reality of the building typologies and heights that will result from the policies in the OPDC Local Plan.

 The next and final stage, prior to adoption of the Local Plan, will be the Examination in Public by a Planning Inspector.
-No dates for this have yet been fixed.
+This is scheduled for April 2019.
 The Inspector will be assessing the Draft Plan against the criteria set out in the National Planning Policy Framework, as set out below: